vv9k/wutag/README.md

 ## Configuration

 `wutag` lets you configure base colors used when creating tags or modify other settings globally.
-To do this create a file `.wutag.yml` in your home directory like `~/.wutag.yml`.
+To do this create a file `wutag.yml` in your config directory (on unix XDG_CONFIG_DIR) lihe `~/.config/wutag.yml`.

 Example configuration:
 ```yaml